 Most of us dream about being desired by attractive people.
-We all have our own beauty and appealing traits and wish to be admired for those.
-Now, if someone who is obviously out of our league is suddenly very interested and gets overly friendly and romantic on a liaison-site very fast, we should be alarmed.
+We all also want to be admired for our own appealing traits.
+But in following the first sign, if someone who is obviously out of our league is suddenly very interested in you and wants your attention persistently, you should be cautious.

 3. Money, money, money

 At some point in your conversation, a scammer will explain to you why you should send them money. online scammers involve elaborate stories about crucial situations involving medical conditions and family members that require financial aid.

 They also might tell you that the money is to travel and meet you, such as for a flight or train ticket.
 If you offer to visit them, they will find excuses why you can’t meet at their place.
 They may even ask for your financial data as a way to pay you back.